scrooop/tiktok-bulk-downloader/README.md

      ```

 3. **(Optional) Export TikTok Cookies**
-   - Any videos from private or restricted accounts will fail; if you want to download them sucecssfully you need to provide the script with the session cookies after logging into TikTok.
+   - Any videos from private or restricted accounts will fail; if you want to download them sucecssfully you need to provide the script with your session cookies after you log into TikTok.
 The easiest way to do this is using a browser extension like [this one](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc).
 Log into TikTok on your browser, click the extension, select Export As, and save the file as `cookies.txt` in the same folder as the python script.
 Then run the script and use the --cookies option (see below).

 ---